Seller Financing Commercial Real Estate: An Overview

 Wrap-Around Mortgage

 This is a more complex structure where the seller takes over an existing mortgage on the property and adds their own financing terms for the remaining purchase price.
 The buyer makes a single monthly payment to the seller, who then uses that amount to cover the existing mortgage and their own financing.
+However, in many instances, the seller may need to obtain the existing lender’s consent to avoid breaching the terms of the existing loan which prohibit the seller from conveying the property until after the existing lien is released.

 Legal Documents in a Seller Financing Agreement